dharmesh-khandelwal/news-scraper-service/README.md

 2. Run using executable jar

-To create excutable jar, run below command:
+To create executable jar, run below command:
 ```
 mvn clean package
 ```
-Then run the application by going tp target folder and running:
+Then run the application by going to target folder and running:
 ```
 java -jar news-scraper-service-1.0.0-SNAPSHOT.jar
 ```